 He now radiates his loving-kindness towards all his near and dear ones individually and collectively, wishing them peace and happiness and freedom from suffering, disease, worry and anger.

 Diffusing his thoughts of loving-kindness towards his relatives and friends, he radiates them also towards neutrals.
 Just as he wishes for the peace and happiness of himself and of his near and dear ones, even so he sincerely wishes for the peace and happiness of those who are neutral to him, wishing them freedom from suffering, disease, worry and anger.
 Finally, though this is somewhat difficult, he should radiate his mett? in the same way towards those (if any) who are inimical to him.
-If, by practising mett?, he could adopt a friendly attitude towards those thought to be inimical towards him, his achievement would be more heroic and commendable.
+If, by practising metta, he could adopt a friendly attitude towards those thought to be inimical towards him, his achievement would be more heroic and commendable.
 As the Buddha advises --"Amidst those who hate let him live free from hatred."

-Starting from himself he should gradually extend his mett? towards all beings, irrespective of creed, race, colour, or sex, including dumb animals, until he has identified himself with all, making no distinction whatever.
+Starting from himself he should gradually extend his metta towards all beings, irrespective of creed, race, colour, or sex, including dumb animals, until he has identified himself with all, making no distinction whatever.
 He merges himself in the whole universe and is one with all.
 He is no more dominated by egoistic feelings.
 He transcends all forms of separatism.
 No longer confining himself to water-tight compartments, no longer influenced by caste, class, national, racial, or religious prejudices, he can regard the whole world as his motherland and all as fellow beings in the ocean of life.